Our SEO partners, Footprint Digital share their tips on getting the most out of Yoast.

-Sometimes, as pioneers of our brand or business, it’s hard to remember that your audience will have absolutely no insight into who you are or what you do.
-You on-page copy does that for them!
-It’s essential that the information you provide is readable to your desired audience, and you shouldn’t assume that every reader is highly academic – that’s not true.
+Internally, it can be hard to remember your audience will have zero insight into who you are or what you do.
+You’re on-page copy does that for them!
+It’s essential that the information you provide is readable to your desired audience.
+You shouldn’t assume that every reader is highly academic – that’s not true.
 The readability tool gives you gentle reminders of what you should consider when you’re writing your copy:

 This sad face will only turn happy if you can iron out all of the issues the tool can find with your copy.
 More often than not, it isn’t possible to cover all bases so be downcast, use this tool as a measurement; too many red faces?
 It’s time to put your copy through its paces.